Schepp/native-browser-apis/markdown/content.md

 });
 ```

-Remove multiple styles in one go:
+Removing multiple styles in one go:

 ```
 Object.assign(elem.style, {